I wrote these up a couple of Lents ago, but I think they are still helpful in our discernment of how we may enter into this 'joyful season.'

 7. Doing something is easier than not doing something.

 8. Doing something for others is more blessed than doing something for yourself.
-But if you habitually fail at spiritual self-care, this principle isn't an excuse to continue.
+But if you have a tendency to neglect spiritual self-care, this principle isn't an excuse to continue.

 9. Pelagianism is a heresy, but the idea of it is not an excuse for laziness.